 "Language is social art" -Willard Van Orman Quine

-Poetry lives at the intersection of literature and art.
+Poetry lives at the intersection of literature and art — this is most clearly represented in ekphrastic poetry, which is poetry inspired by art.
 Much like literary artworks, visual art presents itself for infinite interpretations.
 Just think: there are a million different ways to write about a painting or sculpture.
 Art is an exchange between the artist and the rest of the world; through this exchange, perspectives are broadened and cultures become understood.
 Creating poetry inspired by art is like having a conversation with the artists or the subject of the work themselves.
 Bottom line: art inspires art.
 The relationship between writers and visual artists is an exchange of ideas and inspiration that has existed throughout history, and now it's your chance to pick up a pen and join history by writing ekphrastic poetry!

-- Site Down and Write.
+- Write with Your Muse.
 This works best if you're present in the same space as the piece when you begin writing.
 Pay attention to the details like the colors and generally just how it makes you feel.
 Just like words, paintings have tones and motifs in them as well.
 You can write a poem that describes what's going on in the artwork or you can write a persona poem from the perspective of one of the subjects in the piece.
-You can even write yourself into the frame of of a painting.
+You can even write yourself into the frame of a painting.
 Experiment and have fun!

 - Make it a Party.
 There's power in numbers, especially when it comes to ekphrastic poetry.
 Get a group of friends together, present everyone with the same piece of artwork and allow everyone time to jot down their first impressions.
 After everyone is given the chance to put those thoughts into a poem, share them with one another aloud.
 You'll be amazed at how many different narratives can stem from the same visual!
 If you've got any artist friends it might be a fun idea to create ekphrasis based off each other's work.
 Allow them to create a picture based off your poetry and vice versa.
 The same can be done between two poets as well.
 It's all about creating work and building relationships with other artists.

 - Share Your Work.
 Art galleries are often the hosts for some of the coolest open mic events around.
-There are also plenty of spaces that would love for your to come and share your artwork-based poetry with others.
-The Nuyorican Poets Cafe hosts events every year where artists paint while poets recite their work!
+There are also plenty of spaces that would love for you to come and share your ekphrastic poetry with others.
+The Nuyorican Poets Cafe hosts weekly Open Mic events open to all forms of expression.
 Share your work on your blog or with your instagram friends, placing your poem alongside the art that inspired it.
 Of course, don't forget about us!
 Post your poem on Power Poetry today.
 We're ecstatic to read your ekphrasis!